-Initially, we only had one instance of our main website provisioned in a single data center located in the United Kingdom, which was equipped with an archaic network infrastructure.
+Initially, we only had one instance of our main website provisioned in a single data center located in the United Kingdom which was equipped with an archaic network infrastructure.
 We were experiencing lots of DDoS attacks.

 World Domination Tour

-SQLSTATE MySQL gone away errors from our application.
-I started digging around and spotted that the XtraDB cluster shot timeout errors forming a quorum.
-As usual, there was no time to investigate it further, thus we applied some quick fixes like an increased timeout for a cluster, retries and window sizes for replication buffers.
-It worked around 5% better, but we still had timeouts, connection drops, and experienced downtime.
+Ok, so the solution wasn’t as future-proof as we wanted it to be.
+Now we had Cloudflare on top and a scaled application in multiple locations.
+But we ran into another issue.
+We noticed lots of ‘SQLSTATE MySQL gone away’ errors from our application.
+I started digging around and noticed that the XtraDB cluster shot timeout errors forming a quorum.
+As usual, there was no time to investigate it further, so we applied some quick fixes like an increased timeout for a cluster, retries, and window sizes for replication buffers.
+It worked around 5% better, but we still had timeouts, connection drops, and downtime.
 Then I checked the latency between XtraDB endpoints.
-Greetings from Asia, there was a huge packet loss between Asia and Europe.
+There was a lot of packet loss between Asia and Europe.

 With this change, we cut the latency noticeably when JSON files were adopted for database requests.

-read() syscalls per second.
+Now we have another problem (not as critical as with the database) – JSON files are each around 500kb in size.
+They are read with every request and generate approximately 3k `read()` syscalls per second.
 500kb / 8kb ~= 62 read()s to fully read the language’s file.
 For those who are interested I got those numbers using the Sysdig command:

 # sysdig evt.args contains "json"